 Tanya: … is the city of Boston’s public realm director.

-Jacob: I mostly oversee programmes and policies related to public spaces in the city that aren’t typically about transportation.
-Everything from a plaza to an outdoor seating area to a restaurant to how sidewalks and public spaces that are controlled by the city are designed and managed and that includes technological interventions in those spaces.
+Jacob: I mostly oversee programs and policies related to public spaces in the city that aren’t typically about transportation.
+Everything from a plaza to an outdoor seating area to a restaurant to how sidewalks and public spaces that are controlled by the city are designed and managed, and that includes technological interventions in those spaces.

 Tanya: I asked Jacob to define this term “smart cities.”